rlee32/tsp-min-ch/readme.txt

 Edges are added in iterations, with each iteration using a fixed search radius to join 2 points together.
 Segment endpoints are tracked so that premature cycles are avoided.

 Utilizes a quadtree for efficiency.
-Overall, approximately O(n) work complexity, with resulting tour about 30% above optimum.
+Overall, approximately O(n * log(n)) work complexity, with resulting tour about 30% above optimum.

 Sample measurements from my macbook air laptop:
 - xrb14233: 0.1 s